 Park City Winter Activities: 6 Ways to Enjoy the Snow

-Park City, located about 40 minutes from Salt Lake City in Utah, has delighted thousands of snow lovers for decades.
-The city receives an estimated 350 inches of snow annually at the resorts, making it easy for visitors to go out and play.
+Park City, located about 40 minutes from Salt Lake City in Utah, has delighted snow lovers for decades.
+The city receives an estimated 350 inches of snow annually at the resorts, making it easy for visitors to play.
 Whether looking to spend some time on the slopes or simply enjoy the scenery, Park City offers several winter activities for the family.
-Have a blast and read our picks for the best Park City winter activities.
+Have a blast and read the best Park City winter activities.

 6 Park City Winter Activities for the Family